mebinjoe/spring-boot-unit-and-integration-tests/README.md

 # spring-boot-unit-and-integration-tests

-Project demonstrating how to write tests unit and integration in a Spring Boot environment.
+Project demonstrating how to write unit tests and integration tests in a Spring Boot environment.

 **Insights**